"Did I get the job or not?"

 Nothing is guaranteed when it comes to a hiring decision.

-Some significant indicators or signs can quickly reveal whether a job opportunity is going to work out or not - no matter how well the interview went.
+Some significant indicators or post interview signs you didn't get the job signs can quickly reveal whether a job opportunity is going to work out or not - no matter how well the interview went.
 The hiring process and some subtle clues will tell you exactly how the hiring panel feels about you as a candidate.

 Bad Interview Sign #1: The Interviewer Didn't Seem Interested in You

-One of the most prominent signs the interview went bad is the interviewer's lack of interest.
+One of the most prominent post interview signs the interview went bad is the interviewer's lack of interest.

 If you got the sense that the person you were talking to didn't care about what you had to say or seemed distracted is never a good sign.

 They may have been staring at the clock, fiddling with their phones, or checking their emails regularly while you talk.
-Signs like these indicate that the interviewer has lost interest in what you say and won't follow up with you after the interview.
+Signs (after the interview) like these indicate that the interviewer has lost interest in what you say and won't follow up with you after the interview.

 An enthusiastic handshake, a non-lukewarm posture, and regular eye contact show that the interviewer gives you full attention and appears engaged.